🎞️ View video tutorial: Recording that a patient has no known drug allergies

 The name of the user who selected the checkbox and the date appear next to the checkbox.
 In the patient summary, the NKDA indicator and the recorded date are displayed in the header of the Allergies section.
 The recorded date also appears next to the No known drug allergies checkbox in the injection window and the prescription window.

 In the Allergies section of the chart, the button to add a new drug allergy disappears but you can still add non-drug allergies.
-See Recording patient allergies for more information.
+Refer to Recording patient allergies for more information.